 New Scientist (2009).
 Out-of-body experiences help bring avatars to life.
 Read the article.

 Interviewed for ABC TV, Australia, on science programme Catalyst (topic: out of body experiences).
-Watch the video.
+Read the transcript.